openspim/openspim.github.io/µOpenSPIM.md

         - Clicking this button will update the selected position according to the current 4D-stage positions (X, Y, Z, R).

   - (B) Define Z-stacks
-    This is where the beginning and the end of a new stack is specified, as well as the Z step size, using the Z stage.
+    This is the place where the beginning and the end of a new stack and the Z step size is specified, using the Z stage.
     1. Z-start
         - Clicking this button will mark the current z stepper motor position as the beginning of a desired z-stack.
     2. Z-end